awwright/uri-template-router/README.md

 URI Template Router returns a single, best matching template and the values that the expressions matched.

-### Characters are preferred over expressions

-The matching processor will only return a single, best match.
-If there's multiple matching templates, the processor evaluates the URI left to right, preferring to match templates in the following order:
+The processor evaluates the URI left to right, preferring to match templates in the following order:

 0. Matching a literal character
 0. Matching an expression prefix
 0. Matching an expression body
-0. Matching a repeat of an expression (marked with the explode modifier)
+0. Repeating the current (if marked with the explode modifier)

 For example, given the URI <`.../foo.html`>, the following templates would be preferred in the given order: